 Homemade guava BBQ sauce in a mason jar with a basting brush and fresh ingredients on the side.

-Guava BBQ Sauce Faqs
+Easy Guava BBQ Sauce Recipe Faqs

 Can I use guava paste instead of fresh guava?
 Yes!
 Guava paste works well—just melt it down with a little water to match the texture of fresh or pureed guava.